wdawson/okta.github.io/_source/_standards/SAML/setting_up_a_saml_application_in_okta.md

 Here is how to set up a SAML application in Okta:

- 0. If you are using the developer dashboard you will first need to switch to the Classic UI.
+> If you are using the developer dashboard you will first need to switch to the Classic UI. <br />
 If you see a <b>< > Developer</b> prompt in the top left, click it and select <b>Classic UI</b> to switch to the Classic UI.

 1. Log in to your Okta organization as a user with administrative privileges.
 If you don't have an Okta organization, you can create a free Okta
     <a href="https://developer.okta.com/signup/" target="_blank">Developer Edition organization</a>.

 2. Click on the blue "Admin" button
     {% img okta-admin-ui-button-admin.png alt:"Admin" %}

 3. Click on the "Add Applications" shortcut
     {% img okta-admin-ui-add-applications.png alt:"Add Applications" %}

 4. Click on the green "Create New App" button
     {% img okta-admin-ui-button-create-new-app.png alt:"Create New App" %}

 5. In the dialog that opens, select the "SAML 2.0" option, then click the green "Create" button
     {% img okta-admin-ui-create-new-application-integration.png alt:"Create a New Application Integration" %}

 6. In Step 1 "General Settings", enter "Example SAML Application" in the "App name" field, then click the green "Next" button.
     {% img example-saml-application-okta-general-settings.png alt:"General Settings" %}

 7. In Step 2 "Configure SAML," section A "SAML Settings", paste the URL below into the "Single sign on URL" and "Audience URI (SP Entity ID)" fields:

       ~~~ shell
       http://example.com/saml/sso/example-okta-com